52North/I-CISK/arc42_architecture/arc42-template-EN.md

 - Climate Model and Adaption/Economic Model Providers (external services or I-CISK WPs that provide the models) <br>

-On the other hand, the components which are relevant for the backend are the
+On the other hand, the components which are relevant for the **front end** are the

 - Visualisation Containers